This is probably the FAQ (Frequently Asked Question) asked most often.

 However, the first consultation is important.
 Don't rush it.
 That's where your acupuncturist finds out about you and the reason for your visit.

-If he can diagnose your condition clearly in terms of Chinese medicine at that first meeting, your acupuncturist will have a much better idea of what to do.
+If he can diagnose your condition clearly at that first meeting, your acupuncturist will have a much better idea of what to do.

 Consequently any improvement should come sooner.